About Seattle Children’s

 We reviewed and optimized our Therapy Pool operations and infrastructure, reducing over a million gallons of water per year.
 As we renovate older spaces, we are adding high-efficiency plumbing fixtures.

 We have a large and beautifully landscaped campus, which requires irrigation water in the dry summer months to stay healthy.
 We have installed native and drought-tolerant plants, shrubs and trees to decrease the amount of water needed and we are in the second phase of upgrading to the highest-efficiency irrigation equipment for our main campus.
 These efforts have yielded another million gallons of water per year savings.

 Landfills are sources of methane, a powerful greenhouse gas that is harmful to the environment.
 Healthcare must do all it can to divert as much waste as possible to avoid adding to this burden.

 Seattle Children’s has an extensive recycling operation, for everything from batteries and light bulbs to paper and plastic.
 In 2014 we refreshed our program, and pushed to recycle even more clean plastics and packaging in our clinical areas and operating rooms.
 These items are now recycled and diverted from the landfill.

 For food waste, we have a robust composting operation in our kitchen, and are expanding that program to our staff kitchens throughout the hospital.
-Currently we divert 47% of our total waste from the landfill and are on track to reach our goal of 50% diversion by 2020.
+Currently we divert 44% of our total waste from the landfill and have a goal of 50% diversion by 2022.